 Log in to your Library Account.
-(Your log-in information is your name and your BuckID number)
+Your log-in information is your name.# and password.

 Need to see if a book has arrived for you?
 Want to check your due dates?
 Need to renew a book or pay a fine?
 You can do all that directly from your library account!

 Knowing how to cite your sources is a critical skill for college-level research.
 Thankfully, there are a ton of great resources available to help make the process quick and painless.
 Perhaps the best of those resources is called The OWL @ Purdue.
 It's a free resource created and maintained by Purdue University that goes into a great deal of depth on almost every citation style out there.
 Click below to be linked to their resources for a few of the most popular styles.

 Web Source Evaluation is an incredibly important step in finding the best sources for your research.
 There are several techniques to consider when evaluating sources you find online in order to determine their reliability and usefulness for your projects:

 M – Motivation (Was this written to inform?
 Or persuade?)